anthonylieu/Module-14-Model-View-Controller/README.md

 ## Description

-The app allows a user to login sginup add and view comments in a blog setting
+The app allows a user to sign-up, login, add and view comments in a blog setting.

 ## Table of Contents